uit-no/research-software.uit.no/content/blog/2023-software-licensing-guide.md

   ([example](https://github.com/bast/runtest/blob/main/CITATION.cff); more about it below).
-- For really small projects with one or two files the above may seem excessive and some projects choose to not have copyright information on top of their file sand they only have one `LICENSE` file and a `CITATION.cff` file and that is OK for really small projects.
+- For really small projects with one or two files the above may seem excessive and some projects choose to not have copyright information on top of their files and they only have one `LICENSE` file and a `CITATION.cff` file and that is OK for really small projects.